 Important Coronavirus Information

-At Benedictine Living Community of Wahpeton, our priority is the health and wellness of our guests and associates.
-We know that the frail and elderly are especially susceptible to the coronavirus.
+At Benedictine Living Community-Wahpeton, our priority is the health and wellness of our residents and associates.
+We know that the frail and elderly are especially susceptible to the coronavirus and that is why we have been doing everything we can to prevent the spread of this virus onto our campus.

 As we have for the past year, we will continue to closely monitor all residents and employees for signs or symptoms of the virus.
 We remain in communication with our state and local health officials to ensure we are implementing all appropriate measures.